Evols/DroneSimulator/readme.md

 - 👩‍💻 **Editor tooling** for authoring airfoil data and inspecting flight logs.

 You drop the plugin into an existing Unreal project and compose the pieces you need.

+## Architecture

+This project consists in multiple parts:
+- `Content` contains demo Blueprints implementation and built-in drone parts.
+- `aero_table` consists in Python scripts to build the airfoil lift and drag tables using Xfoil.
+- `Source` contains the C++ source code modules:
+  - `DroneSimulatorCore` is the simulator itself, it mainly include the physics core
+  - `DroneSimulatorInput` allows the support of non-standard gamepads, such as EdgeTX and DJI
+  - `DroneSimulatorGame` wraps the physics core with Unreal Engine classes, to make it available as Pawn, MovementComponent, assets, etc
+  - `DroneSimulatorEditor` provides editor utilities, such as session replay, and asset editor

 ## Who is it for?